Topzle Topzle

 Michael Jackson

-Written and recorded during sessions at the Neverland Ranch between late 2004 and January 2005 Only some "background vocals" were recorded by Jackson and a full 30-piece choir.
-Listed on notes consisting of songs Jackson wanted to finish that were found in his bedroom after his death Full song currently in the hands of a private collector, with snippets circulating online
+Written and recorded during sessions at the Neverland Ranch between late 2004 and January 2005 Only some "background vocals" were recorded by Jackson and a full 30-piece choir Listed on notes consisting of songs Jackson wanted to finish that were found in his bedroom after his death Full song leaked onto the internet in January 2026

 "All My Children"†